- Our Garden Center

 Fortunately, innovation hasn’t affected the long-lived durability of Hydrangeas, which, depending on the type, adapt well to conditions ranging from shade to full sun.
 This, plus the bold textures of their foliage and their prolonged season of bloom makes Hydrangeas ideal shrubs for structuring and enclosing a summer garden.
 The flowers and foliage age gracefully, too, taking on rosy tints that make them one of the great, if melancholy pleasures of autumn.

 This variable group is beloved for its delicate clusters of papery flowers, borne between July and September depending on the variety.
-Some types are shrubby whileothers are more treelike; all bring a stately, old-fashioned feel to the landscape.
-Most grow quite quickly under good culture, and are long-lived.
+Some types are shrubby while others are more treelike; all bring a stately, old-fashioned feel to the landscape.
+Most grow quite quickly under good culture and live a long period of time.
 Hydrangea macrophylla flowers on old wood, and so must carry its flower buds through the winter.
 Early or late freezes may damage flower buds, and these buds also have a low survival rate in colder climates.

 Most varieties thrive in full sun in the North, but in the South require afternoon shade, and H. serrata ‘Blue Billow’ prefers full to part shade everywhere.
 Moist soils that do not dry out are best; do not plant in hot, dry, exposed sites.
 Mulch to conserve moisture and buffer soil temperatures.